My dark night of the soul

-Even though I was in my late forties when my dark night of the soul began, I had struggled in different ways for many years.
+Even though I was in my late forties when I went into spiritual breakdown, I had struggled in different ways for many years.
 I spent decades trying to fix what I perceived as my fundamental flaws.
 While I often appeared to function well, I struggled with food issues, anxiety, sensitivity to criticism, perfectionism, relationship issues and a deep lack of self worth.

 After a period of breakdown in my late twenties – a precursor to the dark night – I explored psychotherapy, meditation, complementary medicine and a variety of spiritual teachings.
 I learnt many valuable things, but nevertheless my issues persisted to some degree or another.
 By my mid-forties, I was the co-founder of an award-winning health project.
 My life was on track and I felt more functional than ever.
 And yet something still didn’t feel quite right.
 When I lost my much-loved job in early 2007, my life and I fell spectacularly apart.

 The most intense part of my dark night of the soul lasted for four years.
 Everything I had ever tried to fix, heal or escape from came to the surface.
 Terror, panic, grief, shame, anguish, humiliation, yearning, shock, neediness, trauma; the floodgates opened and I began to face the legacy of my troubled childhood.
 I couldn’t work for several years.
 Occasionally, there were moments of grace or gnosis, moments when it became clear I was undergoing a profound transformation, a radical disillusionment.
 This was the reality of spiritual awakening, far removed from what I’d read or fantasised about.